-Chickens don’t come any cuter than Belgian D’Uccles – but I am biased of course!
-If there were only one breed I could keep, they would be it.
+Chickens don’t come any cuter than Belgian D’Uccles – but I am biased, of course!
+If only one breed I could keep, they would be it.

 D’Uccles’ are true bantams meaning there is no large fowl counterpart for the bird.

-In this article we discuss their temperament, egg laying capabilities and how to care for them.
-We also discuss the most popular varieties including the Mille Fleur.
+This article discusses their temperament, egg-laying capabilities, and how to care for them.
+We also discuss the most popular varieties, including the Mille Fleur.

 Background and History

-The credit for creating this breed goes to Michael Van Gelder, a rich Dutch businessman.
+The credit for creating this breed goes to Michael Van Gelder, a wealthy Dutch businessman.

-He started on his quest in the late 1800s and spent several years, and lots of money, to perfect his vision.
-He was assisted in his quest by Robert Powels.
+He started on his quest in the late 1800s and spent several years and lots of money to perfect his vision.
+He assisted him in his investigation by Robert Powels.

 Interestingly, there seems to have been an ancient ancestor bird a couple of centuries before;

 The neck is short but well developed, running down into a broad body.
-The breast also is broad and well developed.
+The breast also is wide and well developed.
 The skin is white.

-The tail is held at a perky angle, almost perpendicular to the body.
+The tail is held perky, almost perpendicular to the body.